Fighting ‘forever chemicals’

 North Carolina’s brush with PFAS compounds goes back more than 40 years.

 Clean Cape Fear, a grassroots community action group, was formed in June 2017.
-The group was formed after Chemours Fayetteville Works Facility, formerly known as DuPont, acknowledged that the company’s plant discharged large amounts of GenX, a PFAS compound, into the Cape Fear River and released toxic amounts into the air, as far back as 1980.
+The group was formed after Chemours Fayetteville Works Facility, formerly known as DuPont, acknowledged that the company’s plant discharged large amounts of GenX, a PFAS compound.
+This discharge into the Cape Fear River and release of toxic amounts into the air dates back as far as 1980.

 Since then, the state of North Carolina has worked to put an end to the wastewater discharge from the plant into the Cape Fear.
-Meanwhile, the North Carolina Department of Environmental Quality (DEQ) has been working to manage the risks from PFAS contamination, not only from this one facility, but also at other sites in the state.
-DEQ’s PFAS Action Strategy document from earlier this year is aimed at addressing the issue in a comprehensive manner for a contaminant that—as of now—cannot be treated easily.
+Meanwhile, the North Carolina Department of Environmental Quality (DEQ) has been working to manage the risks from PFAS contamination.
+This effort targets not only this one facility, but also other sites in the state.
+DEQ’s PFAS Action Strategy document from earlier this year is aimed at addressing the issue in a comprehensive manner.
+It is a contaminant that—as of now—cannot be treated easily.

 Awaiting regulations

-While there are no federal regulations that tackle the problem, Carolyn expects regulations to eventually be put in place, providing communities and engineering firms such as WithersRavenel a roadmap to testing and treating the problem.
+While there are no federal regulations that tackle the problem, Carolyn expects regulations to eventually be put in place.
+These will provide communities and engineering firms such as WithersRavenel a roadmap to testing and treating the problem.

-As an engineering firm, it is good to be aware about what’s going on with issues related to PFAS compounds, especially for utilities engineers who are closely involved on projects that look at drinking water sources, she said.
+As an engineering firm, it is good to be aware of what’s going on with issues related to PFAS compounds.
+This is especially true for utilities engineers who are closely involved on projects that examine drinking water sources, she said.

 We keep an eye out on the regulations and treatment technologies since this is an up-and-coming methodology.
 That’s pretty much what we can do at this point to keep on top of it and be prepared for the future.
 Eventually, those regulations will be in place, and we are going to need to treat this problem.”